smdogroup/ml_buckling/3_single_panel_opt/README.md

 ## Reducing the Number of Optimization Iterations to Convergence
 * Ideas: Try to change SNOPT settings.
 Maybe lower spar pitch (closer to optimal design) will help a lot.
+* Solution: Removing the fixed SNOPT penalty parameter and the major step size limit helped the optimization converge in 27 design evaluations versus 225 (function evals).
+This is equivalent to ~11 major iterations now vs 80-100 before.